-The remuneration to the Board is not linked to the Company's performance, and share options will normally not be granted to Board members.
+The remuneration to the Board is not linked to the Company's performance and share options will normally not be granted to Board members, unless recommended by the Nomination Committee and approved by shareholder vote.
 Remuneration in addition to normal director's fee will be specifically identified in the Annual Report.